 - Beat the egg white till egg whites get foamy.
 Gradually spoon in the sifted powdered sugar, beating between each addition until peaks form.
 Add the lemon juice and beat for about 2-3 mins.

 - Keep the icing if not using immediately in an airtight container as it will harden immediately.
-If the icing seems a little too thick add in about 1-2 tsp of water till you get the desired consistency.
+If the icing seems a little too thick add in about 1-2 teaspoon of water till you get the desired consistency.
 Transfer to a piping bag and decorate the cookies.

 - Decorate the cookies using piped icing and sprinkles adhered to the cookies using liquid glucose or edible glue.